w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 many cases, L2 solutions focus on capitalizing on using blockspace within a particular blockchain to make it less costly and more efficient.

-**Rollups** are a layer-2 scaling solution.
-At the most basic level, a layer two solution is responsible for "rolling up" transactions by batching them before publishing them to the layer one chain, usually through a network of **sequencers**.
+**Rollups** are a L2 scaling solution.
+At the most basic level, a rollup L2 solution is responsible for "rolling up" transactions by batching them before publishing them to the L1 chain, usually through a network of **sequencers**.
 This mechanism could include thousands of transactions in a single rollup.

-Polkadot implements this functionality at the native level, allowing for shared security and scalability of the relay chain and respective parachains.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} implements this functionality at the native level (i.e. without using L2 scaling solutions), allowing for shared security and scalability of the relay chain and respective parachains.
 Shared security is a concept that has similar goals to EVM-based optimistic and zero-knowledge rollups.
-Still, instead of being implemented as a secondary layer, Polkadot guarantees native security and scalability for each of its parachains through the [Parachains Protocol](./learn-parachains-protocol.md).
-Polkadot handles the coordination of data from parachains into an aggregated, representative state, somewhat similar to how to layer two rollups function.
+Still, instead of being implemented as a secondary layer, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} guarantees native security and scalability for each of its parachains through the [Parachains Protocol](./learn-parachains-protocol.md). {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} handles the coordination of data from parachains into an aggregated, representative state, somewhat similar to L2 rollups.

 ## Optimistic Rollups